kayspark/EarlyFireDetection/README.md

 - opencv 3.4.3 or higher is recommended
 - boost test is optional

-And I will apply improvements frequently. if you needs some help, let me know with below email
+Please refer below paper for the science behind.

-kspark at nepes dot co dot kr
+And this is still under heavy POC stage. if you needs some help, let me know with below email

-or wfms123 at gmail dot com
+wfms123 at gmail dot com

 ------  below ----------